backslashxx/bindhosts/README.md

 bindhosts

-writable /system/etc/hosts via mount --bind

-(🕊️ AdAway compatible ✅)
+Systemless hosts for Apatch, KernelSU and Magisk

-  1.4.2 - 1.5.6
+  1.4.2 - 1.6.3
    - custom rules, modifiable sources, blacklist and whitelist support
    - optimizations and check for other downloaders
    - detect user changes, fix localhost bug